 Appreciating the rapid growth since inception, the Chicago Mercantile Exchange has filed regulatory approval to start trading CDD and HDD futures contracts on a number of US cities.
 Options on these contracts will also be offered and traded alongside the underlying.

-Following the first European transaction last year (Enron and Scottish & Southern Plc. formerly Scottish Hydro-Electric)) the market is now expanding internationally.
+Following the first European weather transaction last year (in which Enron participated) the market is now expanding internationally.
 The European market is still in its infancy with the majority of the interest coming from the energy, insurance and re-insurance sectors.
 This situation is changing rapidly, as potential primary users become more aware of the uses of these products in managing risks, which directly affects their performance.

-The potential of the European market is huge and is being realised as awareness and understanding of these products rise.
+The potential of the European market is enormous and is being realised as awareness and understanding of these products rise.
 In anticipation of this many of the leading US brokers and principal traders have set up European offices.

-Significant for future development of global market companies in Africa, Asia and Australasia have already expressed an interest in the use of weather derivatives.
+In addition companies in Africa, Asia and Australasia have also expressed an interest in the use of weather derivatives.

 Current Regulatory Environment